yangjiheng/Awesome-Neural-Based-Rendering/README.md

 # Awesome Neural Based Rendering Projects

+We try to collect all interesting neural based rendering projcets in this repository to get a full-view of the emerging technology.
+Please submit pull request if you think something is not correct or you have more to share with everyone.
+Thank you in advance!

 ## NeRF Based Rendering

 **Neural** **rendering** is a new and rapidly emerging field that combines generative machine learning techniques with physical knowledge from computer graphics, e.g., by the integration of differentiable rendering into network training.